Pro Unionist Bias – Who Us?

 This needs to eradicated so that the BBC is enabled to fulfil it’s remit, to be impartial and accountable to the Scottish public.

-The current “modus-operanti” cannot be allowed to remain in place and there should be a cull of management and media correspondents that have abandoned the Journalist’s Code in favour of their politically minded colleagues.
+The current “modus-operandi” cannot be allowed to remain in place and there should be a cull of management and media correspondents that have abandoned the Journalist’s Code in favour of their politically minded colleagues.

 John Boothman & Derek Bateman

-Nepotism/Cronyism & Protection of The labour party
+Nepotism/Cronyism & Protection of The Unionists

 John Boothman head of BBC Scotland News and Current Affairs, (formerly Editor of Elections and Political Output).